Pioneered by Social Finance: Everything you need to know about Social Impact Bonds (SIBs) & Development Impact Bonds (DIBs)

 Return on investment depends on whether or not the social outcome improves.
 If it does, the outcome payer repays the investors for their initial investment plus a return for the financial risks they took.

-Development impact bonds (DIBs) are a type of social outcomes contract common in low- and middle-income countries, in which investors advance fund development programmes with returns linked to specific development goals.
+Development impact bonds (DIBs) are a type of Social Outcomes Contract common in low- and middle-income countries, in which investors advance fund development programmes with returns linked to specific development goals.
 The lead outcomes payer in a DIB is external to the country, typically an official development partner, but occasionally a philanthropic foundation.

-We wanted the Peterborough social impact bond to show the world that private investment could be mobilised to tackle even the most complex and intractable social problems.
+We wanted the Peterborough Social Impact Bond to show the world that private investment could be mobilised to tackle even the most complex and intractable social problems.

 Gordon Brown, former Prime Minister of the United Kingdom, writing in Financial News